 - Take a break!!
 Any motion eventually hurts the body if you repeat it for an extended period of time!
 My teacher Paul Antonio recommends getting up every 30 to 40 minutes.

 These kind of go hand in hand, and they still happen to experienced calligraphers and artists.
 Here are a few ways to minimize these issues:

 - Maintain a neat and clean work environment where you have enough space to spread out, but still have access to all your tools.
 This may be your kitchen table after the kids go to bed or you could set up shop at the library after school.

 - Put some ink from your larger container into a smaller one with a tight fitting lid.
 If the ink does spill, it won’t be as disastrous.
 Also, the less ink you have available to dip your pen into, the less likely you are to pick up too much.

-- Clean your pen and nib regularly as you write, both to avoid unintentional smudges and to keep the nib performing and making the shapes you want it to make as you work.
+- Clean your pen and nib regularly as you write, both to avoid unintentional smudges and to keep the nib performing well as you work.

-- An inkwell helps to avoid spills, and if you have some tape, you can make a tape roll and stick the bottom of the container to your work surface:
+- If you have some tape, make a tape roll and stick the bottom of the container to your work surface: